-Tonix has initiated nonclinical safety, pharmacology and embryo-fetal development toxicology studies as part of the agreed IND-enabling nonclinical data package to support clinical studies of TNX-102 SL in Japan.
+We are completing nonclinical safety, pharmacology and embryo-fetal development toxicology studies as part of the agreed IND-enabling nonclinical data package to support clinical studies of TNX-102 SL in Japan.

-TNX 102 SL - Long COVID Program
+TNX 102 SL - FM-type Long COVID Program

-We are developing TNX-102 SL as a bedtime treatment for Long COVID.
+We are developing TNX-102 SL as a bedtime treatment for FM-type Long COVID.
 The potential approval of TNX-102 SL for Long COVID is expected to be under Section 505(b)(2) of the FDCA.